openmobilityfoundation/mobility-data-specification/provider/README.md

 [Top][toc]

-### Timestamps, Vehicle Types, Propulsion Types, UUIDs, Costs & Currencies
+### Other Data Types

-Please refer to the MDS [General Information][general-information] document.
+For Timestamps, Vehicle Types, Propulsion Types, UUIDs, Costs, and Currencies, refer to the MDS [General Information][general-information] document.

 [Top][toc]